Simultaneous large deviations for the shape of Young diagrams associated with random words: Acknowledgements

-$\textbf{Acknowledgments. }$ Many thanks to Satya Majumdar for suggesting that the methods of \cite{NMV} should give the closed form expression for the rate function obtained in Theorem \ref{P:tableautraceless}, and to Ionel Popescu for his help with Lemma \ref{lemma_appendix} and its proof.
+Many thanks to Satya Majumdar for suggesting that the methods of \cite{NMV} should provide a closed form expression for the rate function obtained in Theorem~\ref{P:tableautraceless}, to Ionel Popescu for his help with Lemma~\ref{lemma_appendix} and its proof, and to a referee for detailed comments.
+Christian Houdr\'e's research was supported in part by the Simons Foundation Grant, \#246283.